-Scrap metal fire in Woodinville sending plumes of smoke over highway
+Scrap-metal fire in Woodinville sends plumes of black smoke over Highway 522

-A fire at a metal recycling center in Woodinville sent plumes of dark smoke over state Highway 522 Wednesday evening.
+A fire at a metal recycling center in Woodinville sent plumes of dark smoke over state Highway 522 on Wednesday evening.

-A heap of scrap metal, rubber and styrofoam caught fire at Schnitzer Steel around 6 p.m., said Heather Chadwick, a spokeswoman for Snohomish County Fire District 7.
-None of the burning materials are toxic, but officials are advising nearby residents to close their windows because of the strong smell and heavy smoke.
+A heap of scrap metal, rubber and Styrofoam caught fire at Schnitzer Steel around 6 p.m., said Heather Chadwick, a spokeswoman for Snohomish County Fire District 7.
+None of the burning materials are toxic, but officials were advising nearby residents to close their windows because of the strong smell and heavy smoke.

 No injuries have been reported.